Simone Forti: Further Work in Los Angeles

 Jeremiah Day, Fred Dewey, and Simone Forti traveled to London in May 2009 to attend and perform at the book launch party for Jeremiah Day/Simone Forti (2009, Project Press), a book that was developed from the exhibition Simone Forti/Jeremiah Day "News Animations"/"No Words For You, Springfield'", which ran from March 27 to May 3, 2008, at the Project Arts Centre in Dublin.
 At the launch party, Forti and Day performed a News Animation together, and Dewey gave a reading.
-Forti, Day, and Dewey performed and exhibited several more times together as a trio from 2009–2015, including at the Santa Monica Museum of Art (SMMOA) in 2014 and at Errant Bodies in Berlin, Germany, in 2012.
+Forti, Day, and Dewey performed and exhibited several more times together as a trio from 2009 to 2015, including at the Santa Monica Museum of Art (SMMOA) in 2014 and at Errant Bodies in Berlin, Germany, in 2012.

 Dewey introduced Forti to Mara McCarthy, director of The Box L.A. gallery and daughter of artist Paul McCarthy, in 2009.
 Forti and McCarthy planned Forti's first exhibition at The Box L.A. that year, Work In A Range of Mediums, the opening of which was preceded by a performance of To Borrow Salt by The Sleeves ensemble (Forti, Terrence Luke Johnson, Sarah Swenson, and Douglas Wadle).
-Since 2009, Forti has been represented by The Box L.A. and has had several solo exhibitions and performances there.
+Forti was represented by The Box L.A. from 2009 to 2026, and had several solo exhibitions and performances there.
+In June 2026, The Box L.A. closed and Forti began to be represented by Galleria Raffaella Cortese in Milan, Italy.

-Forti's first large-scale career retrospective exhibition took place in 2014 at the Museum der Moderne, Salzburg.
+Forti's first large-scale career retrospective exhibition took place in 2014 at the Museum der Moderne in Salzburg, Austria.
 An accompanying catalogue, Simone Forti: Thinking with the Body, with essays by Yvonne Rainer, Steve Paxton, Fred Dewey, Robert Morris, curator Sabine Breitwieser, Meredith Morse, and Julia Bryan-Wilson, was published in 2014 by Hirmer.

-In December 2015, The Museum of Modern Art, Department of Media and Performance Art, acquired Forti's group of nine pieces known as the Dance Constructions.
+In December 2015, the Museum of Modern Art, Department of Media and Performance Art acquired Forti's group of nine pieces known as the Dance Constructions.

+Death

+On July 29, 2026, it was announced that Simone Forti had died in Los Angeles at the age of 91.